A new tax to fund the NHS and Care

 My Liberal hero Lloyd George created national insurance in 1911.
 It paid for two of the foundation stones of the welfare state, sick pay and unemployment benefit.
 Later it also became linked to the financing of an earlier Liberal creation, the old age pension.
 Despite popular myth that it funds the NHS, this has never been the case.
 When another great Welshman created the NHS in 1948 it was decided that it should be funded from the general range of all taxes.
 Aneurin Bevan rejected William Beveridge’s attachment to insurance.
 Now might be the time to convert NIC into the NHS tax that many people already believe exists.

 Several obstacles would need to be overcome.
 First, NIC would have to be shorn of the remaining links to entitlement to the state pension and non means tested Job Seekers Allowance.
 NHS and social care are both devolved issues and the budgets of the Cardiff, Edinburgh and Belfast governments are adjusted by the now antiquated Barnett Formula.
 If a dedicated NHS and Care tax is to be introduced, why not devolve the setting of the rate to the devolved governments with the Chancellor being responsible for the rate solely for England?
 Social care is currently funded via local government (the Coalition started a limited pooling of council and NHS local budgets in 2015 with the Better Care Fund) so a fiscal change would be needed in the local government settlement too.
+The December 2015 Spending Review announced an optional 2% rise in council tax specifically for social care.
+But council tax is a regressive tax and it would be better to fund social care from a broad based tax on income.

 Making NIC the funder of the NHS & Care Service would enable us to kill two birds with one stone.
 NIC has for many years effectively been a second form of income tax.
 But its rules make its operation more complicated and less progressive than income tax.
 Thanks to the Liberal Democrats the Coalition raised the starting point for income tax to £11,000.
 The starting point for employee NICs is just over £8,000 – an unfair tax on the lowest paid.
 Worse, the charging rate of 13.8% drops to just 2% on incomes over £43,000, the same point where income tax doubles to its 40% rate.
 While income tax is levied on all forms of remuneration, several perks such as company cars escape an NIC charge.
 Employers also pay NIC and the rules are different here, with different rules again for the self-employed.